freeradical13/freeradical13.github.io/index.md

 [Microglia][] are glia cells which are immune cells.

+#### Senses

+[Senses][] are physical capacities that provide data about the world to the organism.
+A [Sensory Receptor][] in a sensory neuron cell detects a stimulus and opens or closes ion channels creating a voltage [Receptor Potential][] in a process called [Sensory Transduction][].
+[Perception][] is the process in the brain of neurons processing the action potentials created by the sensory receptors.

+[Sensory Amplification][] is the process of strengthening the sensory signal during transduction.
+[Sensory Adaptation][] is a decreased responsiveness of sensory receptors upon continued stimulation.

+[Mechanoreceptors][] are sensory receptors that respond to pressure, touch, stretching, motion, and sound.

+[Chemoreceptors][] are sensory receptors that respond to changes in solute concentrations and respond to certain molecules such as Glucose, Oxygen, Carbon Dioxide, and Amino Acids.

+[Electromagnetic Receptors][] are sensory receptors that respond to changes in electromagnetic energy.

+[Thermoreceptors][] are sensory receptors that respond to changes in temperature.

+[Nociceptors][] (or pain receptors) are sensory receptors that respond to extreme pressure, extreme temperature, and certain damaging chemicals.

+##### Sensing Gravity

+Gravity is sensed with mechanoreceptor organs called [Statocysts][] which include dense material called Statoliths inside which settle on certain ciliated cells depending on the position of the organism.

+##### Sensing Sound

+[Sound][] is a vibration that propagates as a wave of pressure through some substance.

 #### Gas Exchange

 [Gas Exchange][] is the process by which gases diffuse across a surface.